 Press Oreos into a 9 inch pie dish and then bake for 10 minutes.
 Remove and let cool.

 In a medium saucepan combine the sugar, corn starch, and salt.

-In a separate bowl combine the milk, and egg yolks.
-Then slowly whisk in the milk/egg mixture into the saucepan.
+In a separate bowl combine the heavy cream, and egg yolks.
+Then slowly whisk in the cream/egg mixture into the saucepan.

 After a minute remove from heat and whisk in the chocolate, butter and vanilla until smooth.

 If you find you have white stringy bits in the filling that means the eggs cooked a little too much- not a big deal (I promise!).
 Simply strain your chocolate filling through a medium sized strainer. *